Vortex-antivortex physics in shell-shaped Bose-Einstein condensates: Vortices on a two-dimensional spherical surface

 To complete our analysis of the 2D vortex-antivortex pair energetics, we next include the effects of actual interactions between the atoms in the BEC.
-This also implies that we consider vortices as having density depletion at their cores over the size of the healing length $\xi_0$ set by the strength of these interactions instead of being point-like.
-We numerically calculate the wavefunction $\psi_{{\rm{2D}}} (\theta, \phi)$ of a rotating 2D spherical BEC by minimizing the energy functional in the rotating frame (the standard GP formalism),
+This also implies that we consider vortices as having density depletion at their cores over the size of the healing length $\xi_0$ set by the strength of these interactions instead of being pointlike.
+We numerically calculate the wave function $\psi_{{\rm{2D}}} (\theta, \phi)$ of a rotating 2D spherical BEC by minimizing the energy functional in the rotating frame (the standard GP formalism~\cite{2D_numerical_method}),

 which is rendered dimensionless by $E_R$.
 Here, $U_{{\rm{2D}}}$ is the dimensionless 2D effective interaction strength, which is set to keep the typical ratio of kinetic energy to interaction energy to be $\sim 5\%$ (e.g., $U_{{\rm{2D}}}=1000$ in our simulation).
-The vortex-antivortex pair configuration is imposed by fixing the wavefunction zeros (vortex cores) at $\alpha$ and $\pi-\alpha$.
+The vortex-antivortex pair configuration is imposed by fixing the wave function zeros (vortex cores) at $\alpha$ and $\pi-\alpha$.
 In Fig.~\ref{fig:2}(b), we plot the energy functional obtained by this GP calculation.
 The curves exhibit behavior above and below a critical angular velocity $ \tilde \Omega_c \sim \frac{1}{2}$ consistent with Fig.~\ref{fig:2}(a), confirming the stability of the vortex-antivortex pair at the condensate shell poles for sufficiently fast rotation.
 Numerical results in Fig.~\ref{fig:2}(b) also show the energy functional's decrease toward the global minimum at $\alpha = \pi/2$ to be less drastic than suggested by the analytic results in Fig.~\ref{fig:2}(a) [Eq.~(\ref{eq:Efunctional})].
-This reflects the effect of density depletion at the vortex cores moderating the inter-vortex interaction at close separations.
+This reflects the effect of density depletion at the vortex cores moderating the intervortex interaction at close separations.